RonKand14/Gesty/PyScripts/README.txt

-Python script used in App
+Python script used in App.
+Note: Cannot upload model Right now - If needed contact me.